rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 ## Cloning repositories

-We need two repositories cloned.
-There is no need to add any `git` remotes.
-The documentation repository here will only be used to display the current documentation (mirrored from your workstation) and the docs.rockylinux.org repository will be used for running `mkdocs serve` and will use the mirror as it's source.
-All of these steps should be done as your user.
+We need two repositories cloned, but there is no need to add any `git` remotes.
+The documentation repository here will only be used to display the current documentation (mirrored from your workstation) and the docs.

+The rockylinux.org repository will be used for running `mkdocs serve` and will use the mirror as it's source.
+All of these steps should be done as your non-root user.
 If you are not able to clone the repositories as your userid, then there **IS** a problem with your identity as far as `git` is concerned and you will need to review the last few steps for re-creating your key environment (above).

 First, clone the documentation: